-The Arete School will begin operations in August 2020, in the North Bay Region of the greater San Francisco area.
+The Arete School will begin operations in August 2025, in Northern California.

 While we label so many of the concerns in our schools today as problems, in reality, they are not problems, but rather, symptoms of a problem.
 Specifically, the real problem is that, as in all of Western civilization, America’s public-school system has not and does not value and apply the physical domain fully in the learning experience of our schoolchildren.

 The symptoms we see in America’s troubled public schools and in so many of our other institutions are also a calling.
 Through these symptoms, the evolutionary destiny of the human species is calling out to us, telling us we need to change direction.